Written school exams

 Information about written exams and the exam browser FLOWlock

-Written school exams at MF are digital.
+Digital school exam: Written school exams at MF are digital.
 This means that you have to bring your own device for the exam (PC or Mac).
 An exam browser (FLOWlock) has to be installed ahead of the exam.
 This browser will temporarily lock down your device during the exam, restricting access to internet, notes etc .
 See "mandatory preparations" and "FAQ" below for more information.

 Installation and demo flow